-Did you know that you can use your credit, debit or EBT card to purchase delicious local food?
+Did you know you can use credit, debit or SNAP-EBT cards at the Market?

 Credit / Debit